waynegakuo/ENONE-Finance-Customer-Web-App/README.md

    - [Storage](https://firebase.google.com/docs/storage/web/start): Any uploaded documents or images are stored here.
    - [Functions](https://firebase.google.com/docs/functions): Lets you automatically run backend code in response to events triggered by Firebase features and HTTPS requests.

 7. Click on `Authentication` and select `Get Started`.
-This will provide you with a page on 'Sign-in Method'.
+This will provide you with a page on "Sign-in Method".
 Hover over the "Email/Password" row and click on the pencil-like icon.
-On the small pop-up that will appear, click on the first toggle button to 'Enable' and click on 'Save'.
+On the small pop-up that will appear, click on the first toggle button to "Enable" and click on "Save".
 This will enable the Email/Password sign-in method which is required for this application.
    NB: _Don't click on the 'Email link (passwordless sign-in)' toggle button_

 8. Click on `Cloud Firestore` and then click on "Create Database".
 A pop-up will appear which gives you the option of selecting either having the your data stored in 'production mode' or 'test mode'.
 For security purposes, select 'Start in production mode' which will lockdown our database by default; no one will be able to read or write to our database unless authorized to do so.
 Click on 'Next'.
-Select the 'Cloud Firestore location' of your choice and click 'Enable'.
+Select the "Cloud Firestore location" of your choice and click "Enable".

    - After the database is set up, you will be provided with the view of the Cloud Firestore Dashboard.
-On the top, select the 'Rules' tab.
-The displayed playground allows you to edit the database rules to your liking.
+On the top, click on the "Rules" tab.
+The displayed playground allows you to edit your database rules to your liking.
      Below `match /{document=**} {allow read, write: if false;}`, paste the following:

    ```javascript